-On January 7, 2022, we changed the name of our operating subsidiary from ReForm Biologics, Inc. to Comera Life Sciences, Inc. This change marks our development into a revenue-generating, commercially-focused business with the potential to derive future revenue from multiple existing and future partnering opportunities.
+On January 7, 2022, we changed the name of our operating subsidiary from ReForm Biologics, Inc. to Comera Life Sciences, Inc. This change marks our development into a revenue-generating, commercially- focused business with the potential to derive future revenue from multiple existing and future partnering opportunities.

-On May 19, 2022, we consummated the Transaction, contemplated by the Business Combination Agreement, pursuant to which Comera Merger Sub merged with and into OTR merger Sub merged with and into OTR resulting in Comera and OTR becoming wholly owned subsidiaries of Holdco.
+On May 19, 2022, we consummated the Transaction, contemplated by the Business Combination Agreement, pursuant to which Comera Merger Sub merged with and into OTR merged with and into OTR becoming wholly owned subsidiaries of Holdco.